Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

 0x180001cbc call    qword ptr [basesrv!_imp_NtOpenKey]
 {% endhighlight %}

 `OBJECT_ATTRIBUTES` is initialized in more or less the same way as before with the exception of the last two members, where that attention-grabbing thing happens.
-As was mentioned previously, xmm0 is 128-bit long which is the length of `OBJECT_ATTRIBUTES::SecurityDescriptor` and `OBJECT_ATTRIBUTES::SecurityQualityOfService`, combined, so the latter two could be zeroed out in one go by the `movdqu xmmword ptr [rbp-80h], xmm0` instruction provided _xmm0_ = 0 which is accomplished by `xorps xmm0,xmm0`.
+As was mentioned previously, _xmm0_ is 128-bit long, which is the length of `OBJECT_ATTRIBUTES::SecurityDescriptor` and `OBJECT_ATTRIBUTES::SecurityQualityOfService`, combined, so both could be zeroed out in one go by the `movdqu xmmword ptr [rbp-80h], xmm0` instruction, provided _xmm0_ = 0 (the latter is accomplished by `xorps xmm0,xmm0`).
 As usual, the (manually) decompiled version is given below.

 {% highlight c linenos %}
 HANDLE hKey;  //[rbp-10h]